UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/installation_instructions.md

 #### Tips and Tricks

 If the install fails or there are package conflicts you can try with Python 3.8 or Python 3.9.
-For example to re-install with Python 3.8 the command becomes: `conda create -n DataViz python=3.8 seaborn plotly pygraphviz pandas matplotlib=3.2.2 bqplot=0.12.30 numpy regex networkx openssl altair yt geopandas gdal rasterio shapely pyproj rtree fiona pillow palettable h5py contextily webcolors openpyxl ipyvolume ipyleaflet vega_datasets nltk wordcloud -c conda-forge`
+For example to re-install with Python 3.8 the command becomes: `conda create -n DataViz python=3.8 seaborn plotly pygraphviz pandas matplotlib=3.2.2 bqplot=0.12.30 numpy regex networkx openssl altair yt geopandas gdal rasterio shapely pyproj rtree fiona pillow palettable h5py contextily webcolors openpyxl ipyleaflet vega_datasets nltk wordcloud -c conda-forge`